earthly/website/blog/_posts/2021-06-09-thought-leaders.md

 ## Raising Objections

-I was a new engineering manager who's team was starting a new small but ambitious project at a SAAS company.
+I was a new engineering manager whose team was starting a new small but ambitious project at a SAAS company.
 The company had several hundred developers, and the project was approved.
 A design document and development plan existed, a working prototype had been created, and several talented people were executing the plan.
 All that was left to do, from my perspective, was to 'reach alignment.'

 I'm not sure if reaching alignment is a universal term that I was previously unfamiliar with or if it's company-specific.
 But for this project, it worked like this: The project was approved, but there were all kinds of people vaguely horizontal to me in the organization who could 'raise objections' about it.